What the 2026 Administrative Closure Rulings and Rule Vacatur Mean for U Visa and 601A Waiver Applicants in Pennsylvania, New Jersey, and New York

 How an Attorney Can Help

 Cases affected by these decisions need fast, strategic attention.
-If your case is currently administratively closed and DHS has not yet moved to recalendar, our removal defense team will help you anticipate that motion and prepare evidence that supports keeping the case closed for as long as the regulations now allow.
+If your case is currently administratively closed and DHS has not yet moved to recalendar, our removal defense team will help you anticipate that motion and build the record that supports keeping the case where it is.
 If your case has just been recalendared, we can help you prepare for the next master calendar hearing, file the right relief applications, and pursue prosecutorial discretion where it fits the record.
+U visa and T visa petitioners and VAWA self-petitioners should also know about Immigration Center for Women and Children v.
+Noem, No. 2:25-cv-09848 (C.D.
+Cal.), in which the court certified classes and entered a preliminary injunction on May 20, 2026, and denied a stay pending appeal on July 28, 2026.
+That injunction is in effect as of August 2026, it does not reach special immigrant juvenile petitioners, and it is on appeal, so we check its status on every affected file.
 We also handle U visa petitions through the USCIS bona fide determination process and I-601A provisional waivers from the consular processing stage forward, which means we can move both tracks at the same time.
 Our work spans the Lehigh Valley, the Philadelphia metropolitan area, all of New Jersey, and the New York City courts, and we coordinate closely with state court counsel when a predicate state-court order is needed to support the immigration case.

 A Final Word on Timing

-The Board's decisions in Matter of Ibarra-Vega and Matter of Medina-Madrid mean that administrative closure is no longer a long-term holding pattern.
-Families who relied on closure to wait out USCIS now need a new plan, and the best time to start that plan is before DHS files its motion to recalendar.
+Two things are true at once as of August 2026.
+The Board's decisions in Matter of Ibarra-Vega and Matter of Medina-Madrid treat administrative closure as a short-term docket tool rather than a long-term holding pattern, and the regulation those decisions applied has been vacated, which leaves the governing standard genuinely unsettled.
+What has not changed is the timing.
+Families who relied on closure to wait out USCIS still need a plan, and the best time to build it is before DHS files its motion to recalendar.
 If you are facing removal proceedings and have a pending U visa, a planned I-601A waiver, or another USCIS petition that is keeping your case in limbo, our team at Lehigh Valley Immigration Law is here to help.
 We serve clients throughout Allentown, Bethlehem, Easton, and across Pennsylvania, New Jersey, and New York.
-Schedule a free consultation to talk through your options and build a strategy that fits the new landscape.
+Schedule a free consultation to talk through your options and talk through where your case actually stands and what options remain.

 This article is for informational purposes only and does not constitute legal advice.
 Reading this post does not create an attorney-client relationship.